sveltejs/sapper-template/README.md

 * Files and directories with a leading underscore do *not* create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `routes/_helpers/datetime.js` and it would *not* create a `/_helpers/datetime` route

-## Webpack config
+## Bundler config

-Sapper uses webpack to provide code-splitting, dynamic imports and hot module reloading, as well as compiling your Svelte components.
-As long as you don't do anything daft, you can edit the configuration files to add whatever loaders and plugins you'd like.
+Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
+With webpack, it also provides hot module reloading.
+As long as you don't do anything daft, you can edit the configuration files to add whatever plugins you'd like.

 ## Production mode and deployment

 To start a production version of your app, run `npm run build && npm start`.
-This will disable hot module replacement, and activate the appropriate webpack plugins.
+This will disable live reloading, and activate the appropriate bundler plugins.

 You can deploy your application to any environment that supports Node 8 or above.
 As an example, to deploy to [Now](https://zeit.co/now), run these commands: